Enjoying Summer in Spain: Best Activities in 6 Spanish Cities

 For a week, the usually quiet streets and squares of Gràcia come to life during the festa major.
 Photo Credit: Smithsonian Institution

-Summer in Spain: Things to Do in Seville
+Summer Activities in Seville

 If your summer in Spain takes you to Seville, spending time outdoors is one of our favorite things to do.
 We prefer to spend the hot afternoon hours in an air-conditioned museum or gathering strength during a siesta, but once the sun goes down, all bets are off!